 The continued decriminalization of marijuana products and their growing use in medical settings has led many to believe that marijuana and THC drugs pose little risk of addiction.
 While marijuana may be less addictive and hazardous than illicit substances such as heroin or cocaine, it can still affect the neurotransmitters in the brain that are responsible for substance addictions forming.[7]

-Tolerance and dependence on THC can develop over an extended period of time or with heavy use, which in turn can lead to addiction.
+Tolerance and dependence on THC can develop over an extended period of time or with heavy use, leading to addiction.[8]
 While shatter addiction is rare, ignoring the negative consequences of use, such as shatter withdrawal presenting when use stops, can lead to people requiring treatment for dependence or addiction.

-While Shatter’s short-term effects on the brain appear to be similar to other THC drugs, the long-term effects aren’t yet known.
+While Shatter’s short-term effects on the brain appear to be similar to other THC drugs, the long-term effects are not yet known.
 Read our guide on whether marijuana affects brain cells to find out more about THC and the brain.

 How long does shatter stay in your system?